GoogleCloudDataproc/initialization-actions/README.md

 ## Building the Cloud Storage (GCS) and BigQuery connectors

-All the connectors can be built with Apache Maven 3 (as of 2018-08-07, version 3.5.4 has been tested).
 To build the connector for specific Hadoop version, run the following commands from the main directory:

 ```bash
 # with Hadoop 1 support: